 Halloween spirit was brought to Fullerton with the first OC Pumpkin Run that kicked off at 7:30 a.m. on Oct.
 21.

 The OC Pumpkin Run for Reading is an event meant to bring family, friends and the community together for a 5K run in the Fullerton trails that began near the North Justice Center.
-Appropriately so, the event was Halloween themed and encouraged runners and participants by dressing in Halloween attire.
+Appropriately so, the event was Halloween themed and encouraged runners and participants to dress in Halloween attire.

 The goal of the event was to help local child literacy programs.
 To achieve this, all the proceeds received from the event will go directly to local Title I schools that are at higher risk of unsatisfactory reading skills.